Dosage Form: capsule

 Cefadroxil Capsules Dosage and Administration

-Cefadroxil is acid-stable and may be administered orally without regard to meals.
+Cefadroxil Capsules are acid-stable and may be administered orally without regard to meals.
 Administration with food may be helpful in diminishing potential gastrointestinal complaints occasionally associated with oral cephalosporin therapy.

 For all other urinary tract infections the usual dosage is 2 g per day in divided doses (b.i.d.).